A colorful origami vignette of Albuquerque NM “Albuquerque Kingdom” by Yuri Shumakov and Katrin Ray.

-My hair is long and I often wear it in braid.
-Last year I saw this origami girl, with her brown long braided hair, on a poster, announcing the Pacific Coast OrigamiUSA Convention (PCOC) 2013 in Albuquerque, New Mexico.
+My hair is long and I often wear it in a braid.
+Last year I saw an origami girl, with her brown long braided hair, on a poster, announcing the Pacific Coast OrigamiUSA Convention (PCOC) 2013 in Albuquerque, New Mexico.
 I knew my inner playful girl was calling me to attend.
 Origami conventions are always fun!

-If you attended PCOC 2013, this post and accompanying video will help recall some great memories.
+If you attended PCOC 2013, this post and the accompanying video will help recall some great memories.
 You might even spot yourself in some of the footage!